Newsletter Newsletters Events Events Podcasts Videos Africanews

 Divers are working at the scene of the tragedy.
 It is reported that the bodies of all victims have been localised.

-A criminal investigation has been opened over the incident based on the article on the provision of services that do not meet safety requirements.
+A criminal case has been opened over the incident under the article on the provision of services that do not meet safety requirements and caused the death of people.

-In winter, Lake Baikal becomes a popular tourist destination: excursions and car routes are organised on the ice.
-However, ice thickness can change dramatically due to wind, currents and temperature differences.
+In winter Baikal becomes a popular tourist destination: excursions and car routes are organised on the ice.
+However, ice thickness can change dramatically due to wind, currents and temperature differences, as well as due to increasingly warm winters.

 Go to accessibility shortcuts